 In addition to providing health care and coverage for low-income people, Kaiser Permanente’s community investments include grants, sponsorships and volunteerism.
-Kaiser Permanente South Bay grants support nonprofit organizations serving Santa Clara County, with the exception of Palo Alto which is in the San Mateo service area.
+Kaiser Permanente South Bay Community Benefit grants support nonprofit organizations serving Santa Clara County, with the exception of Palo Alto, which is in the San Mateo service area.

 Our grantmaking supports projects addressing the following priority needs:

 - Increase knowledge and skills about healthy eating among children, youth and adults

 - Increase access to healthy foods

 - Increase motivation and access to physical activity among children, youth and adults

 - Increase healthy eating and physical activity among children, youth and adults

 - Behavioral Health (Mental Health and/or Substance Abuse)

 - Improve self‐care and coping skills to manage stress, depression, and mental health among youth and adults

 - Increase family functioning, especially the practice of positive parenting